 What is Data Integration?

 Data Integration is the process in which we combine data from different sources and providing users with a unified view of them.
 Trusted data such as documents, data sets, and tables from various sources are accumulated and merged for personal or business related issues.
+The key technical deployment styles of data integration include bulk/batch, replication, web services-style, message-oriented, streaming/event, synchronization and data virtualization.
 This process is significant because we are not talking about few megabytes or gigabytes of data but about tons and tons of terabytes of data which may need integration when two similar companies try to merge their databases or any other reason which may need data integration.
 It has presently become the focus of lots of theoretical work and a number of open problems are still unsolved.

 Data Integration supports the analytical processing of large data sets by combining, aligning and presenting data sets from organized departments and external sources.
 There are various types of Data Integration, such as –